GPTutor/gptutor-extension/README.md

 ## Usage

-GPTutor provides three main features: `Explain`, `Comment`, and `Audit` whhen you hover on the code you selected.
+GPTutor provides three main features: `Explain`, `Comment`, and `Review` whhen you hover on the code you selected.
 Moreover, you can interact with GPTutor directly on the input box.

 ### Code Explain